flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2020/digimed-secure-cloud.md

 ## Talks
-- 2025: F. Dufour, Jan Peschke, **"How to build a confidential cloud"? — A platform for next generation medical research**, OpenInfra Sweden, Stockholm.
+- 2025: F. Dufour, Jan Peschke, **"How to build a confidential cloud"? — A platform for next generation medical research**, OpenInfra Sweden, Stockholm. ([link]({% link _chantiers/2025/OpenInfra.md %})).
 - 2024: F. Dufour, **"We built a Trusted Research Environment for health research - 10 strategic and technical lessons learned"**, in Medical Valley, Online.
-- 2023: F. Dufour, **"Towards the Medicine of the Future in Bavaria and Germany, One Heartbeat at the Time With Confidential Computing"** in Open Confidential Computing Conference (OC3), Online. [(YouTube)](https://www.youtube-nocookie.com/embed/013OkV_LupE)
+- 2023: F. Dufour, **"Towards the Medicine of the Future in Bavaria and Germany, One Heartbeat at the Time With Confidential Computing"** in Open Confidential Computing Conference (OC3), Online. ([link]({% link _chantiers/2023/OC3.md %}))

 ## Posters
 1. F. Dufour, N. Zhou, V. Bode, P. Zinterhof, N. J. Hammer, D. Kranzlmüller, **"Towards Confidential Computing: A Cloud Architecture for Big Data Analytics and AI in Biomedical Research (poster),",** in ISC, Hamburg, Germany, May 2023.